 Moreover, by enabling denser housing development, planners may need to attract more industrial and commercial development in order to offset the costs of public services.
-In the 20th century, nearby towns like Orange, North Haven, and Branford underwent this exact process in response to an influx of moderate-income and middle-class residents, rising demands for services, and exploding property tax rates.
-Adopting the proposed Opportunity Housing Zoning Regulations may, over time, transform Woodbridge’s traffic patterns, infrastructure demands, and physical appearance to the disappointment of many residents.
+In the 20th century, nearby towns like Orange, North Haven, and Branford underwent a similar process in response to an influx of moderate-income and middle-class residents, rising demands for services, and exploding property tax rates.
+Adopting the proposed Opportunity Housing Zoning Regulations may, over time, transform Woodbridge’s traffic patterns, infrastructure demands, and physical appearance to the dismay of many residents.

 The Costs of Multifamily Housing